-• Scenery was further improved by adding geographic features including lakes, rivers, and coastlines later, an effort still going on.
+Scenery was further improved by adding geographic features including lakes, rivers, and coastlines later, an effort still going on.
 Textured runways were added by Dave Cornish in spring 2001.
 Light textures add to the visual impression at night.
 To cope with the constant growth of scenery data, a binary scenery format was introduced in spring 2001.
 Runway lighting was introduced by Curt Olson in spring 2001.
 Finally, a completely new set of scenery files for the whole world was created by William Riley based on preparatory documentation by David Megginson in summer 2002.
 This is based on a data set called VMap0 as an alternative to the GSHHS data used so far.
 This scenery is a big improvement as it has world wide coverage of main streets, rivers, etc., while it's downside are much less accurate coast lines.
 Flight-Gear's base scenery is based on these new scenery files since summer 2002.
-The complete set is available via a clickable map, too, from http://www.randdtechnologies.com/fgfs/newScenery/world-scenery.html.